 TSS is a 60 minute period on Days 2 and 4 from 9:45 - 10:45 am.
 TSS is to provide additional support for students in needed classes, subjects, and skill areas.
 Students can sign up for, or will be assigned, TSS placements during Advisory.
-Students that have current scores of No Evidence, Insufficient Evidence, and/or Minimal in a standard or course will be required to attend TSS with the teacher that has requested them.
-Students with current grades that exceed Minimal will have the choice of where to sign up for and attend TSS, space permitting.
-Attendance is taken for all students during TSS.
-All students are expected to attend or be marked Absent/Truant.
+Students will be required to attend TSS with the teacher if requested.
+Students that have not been requested by a teacher, will have the choice of where to sign up for and attend TSS, space permitting.
+All school attendance expectations and procedures will be followed during TSS.